qtpierce/sMegabyte/README.md

 [Arduino101 RC Cars](http://www.instructables.com/id/Arduino101-RC-Cars/)

+## ComputerPinger
+The code I use to count used IP addresses and monitor the quality of a netowrk.
+I use this code when doing DJ work to keep tabs on whether client computers are running or crashing.

 ## IP Address Scanner
 The code meant to scan the IP Addresses assigned to computers on the network.
 It uses async parallelism and runs on both Windows and Linux.

 ## Intel Edison pushing bluetooth audio